 Assigned chapters must be read prior to attending class.
-Students are required to complete assignments, hands-on projects, and exams on their own.
+Students are required to complete assignments, handson projects, and exams on their own.
 In other words, you may not collaborate with fellow students.
+Late work will not be accepted.

 All examinations must be completed individually.
 Collaborative work will not be allowed during examinations.
 The use of books, notes, cell phones, and other electronic devices will not be allowed during examinations, unless specifically stated by the instructor prior to the examination.
 Make up examinations, assignments, and hands-on projects are only granted with advanced notification.
+Once again, late work will not be accepted.